-Khan Academy, a free website aimed at promoting self-paced instruction, houses thousands of academic videos that are often baked into guided, adaptive instruction.
-With a focus on math, the site also offers video tutorials on a variety of topics in science, economics, the arts, and computing, as well as prep for tests like the SAT and GMAT.
+Khan Academy, a free website aimed at promoting self-paced instruction, houses thousands of academic videos that are baked into guided, adaptive instruction.
+With an initial focus on math, the site now offers courses on a variety of topics in science, economics, history, the arts, and computing, as well as prep for tests like the SAT and GMAT.
 Want to learn about the Federal Reserve Balance Sheet, explore the inside of a DVD player, or simply review some pre-algebra skills?
-It's all here, and the list of topics is enticing.
-The site has a growing library of five- to 20-minute videos on a variety of basic -- and not-so-basic -- academic subjects.
-The site's creator, Salman Khan, is best known for his extensive library of math videos, some of which he originally created to help tutor his younger cousins.
-He's still a narrator for the site today, and his casual, unrehearsed style can make you feel as if he’s right there with you in the room.
+It's all here.

-On the whole, these missions can help narrow students' focus while also allowing them the freedom to explore.
-Students are never restricted on the site; they can always access any math content that interests them, including any tutorial or mission of their choosing.
-However, teachers can use an assigned mission to guide and suggest, giving students a clearer path to relevant Common Core-targeted skills within a grade level.
+Students can follow “missions” which help narrow their focus on a particular skill or subject but students are never restricted on the site; they can always access any content that interests them.
 As teachers create classes and add students, they can request that students accept a specific mission relevant to their course.
 Students are notified of which mission they've been assigned, as well as the teacher-selected due dates for specific targets.
 In order to complete a mission, students must master all the skills within and take a series of Mastery Challenges aimed at knowledge retention.
-Struggling students can work on prerequisites, called Mission Foundations, while also working to complete any other grade-level content.
+Struggling students can work on prerequisites while also working to complete any other grade-level content.
 The site's adaptive tool recommends learning content for students based on their unique history on the site; they'll also see a list of recommendations from their teacher.

 Key Standards Supported